laravel/scout/UPGRADE.md

 PR: https://github.com/laravel/scout/pull/509

 In Scout 10.x, the `getScoutKeyName` method will return the unqualified key name and no longer qualifies the key name with the table name.
-If you are overriding the `getScoutKeyName` method you will need to account for this change and make sure you return an unqualified key name.
+If your application is overriding the `getScoutKeyName` method you should ensure an unqualified key name is returned.

 ```diff
 public function getScoutKeyName()